 Wheaton, IL 60187

-Cosley Zoo is amazing for this age group.
-It’s much smaller than Brookfield or Lincoln Park, and you can get really close to the animals.
-There’s a pond filled with dozens of ducks, a stable with animals like cows and horses, and exhibits with bobcats, deer, and more.
-A remodeled train car filled with toys and activities is perfect as soon as kids can pull to stand.
-(Kids and Wheaton residents free; non-resident adults $7).
+Cosley Zoo is much smaller than Brookfield or Lincoln Park and you can get close to the animals.
+There’s a pond filled with ducks, a stable with farm animals like goats, pigs, and horses, and larger exhibits with bobcats, deer, and more.

 8400 31st Street (1st Avenue and 31st Street)